blockfirm/pine-payment-server/README.md

 1. Open `src/config.js`
 2. Make sure `notifications.webhook` is set to Pine's official Notification Service (default)
+3. Request an API key from Pine (coming soon) and enter it in `notifications.apiKey`
-3. Build and restart the server
+4. Build and restart the server

 ### Send notifications to your own app

 If you are running the app from source you will need to configure and host your own Notification Service in order to be able to receive push notifications.

 1. Go to <https://github.com/blockfirm/pine-notification-service> and follow the instructions
-1. Open `src/config.js`
+2. Open `src/config.js`
-2. Set `notifications.webhook` to your own Notification Service
+3. Set `notifications.webhook` to your own Notification Service
+4. Set `notifications.apiKey` to your [obtained API key](https://github.com/blockfirm/pine-notification-service#obtaining-an-api-key)
-3. Build and restart the server
+5. Build and restart the server

 ## API